dinochecker

 the second plant-eating titanosaurian sauropod dinosaur from Tanzania's Galula Formation.

-Pronunciation: SHEEN-go-PAH-na
+Pronunciation: SHEEN-go-PAH-nah

 Meaning: Wide neck